Data Frame Conversion in miniextendr

 Absent-variant rows produce NULL in both columns (not NA).
 An empty map produces character(0) / integer(0), not NULL.

 HashMap ordering: HashMap iteration order is non-deterministic.
-Keys and values are parallel within a single row, but the key order may differ across rows and across runs.
+Keys and values are parallel within a single row, but the key order may differ across rows and runs.
 Use setequal or sort-based comparison in R tests, never expect_equal on unsorted key vectors.

 BTreeMap ordering: keys are always in sorted order per the BTreeMap contract. expect_equal is safe.